valinsky/blog/content/posts/mocking.md

     return response.json()
 ```

-We need 2 unit tests to properly test our function.
-The first test covers the happy path scenario where the API request returns a response with a 200 status code and a dictionary.
-The second test covers the exception scenario where the API request returns a response with a non 200 status code and a reason.
+To properly test our function we'll need 2 unit tests.
+The first test covers the happy path scenario, where the API request returns a 200 response and a dictionary.
+The second test covers the exception scenario, where the API request returns a non 200 response and a reason.
 The `requests.get(f'https://api.github.com/users/{user}')` API call is our dependency.
 If we write our tests without mocking the dependency, the API request will be made on every test run.
 That is bad for a multitude of reasons:
-* GitHub's API has to behave as expected and not change for our tests to pass successfully.
+* GitHub's API has to behave as expected and not change.
 * Network issues can cause our tests to fail.
 * Test execution time can significantly increase.
 * Non-free API requests can substantially increase cost.
 * Higher bandwidth and resource consumption.
+* Hard to test multiple scenarios.

 ### Let's mock

 That's where mocking comes into play.
-Let's make use of it and and write the first unit test that covers the happy path.
+Let's write our happy path unit test and mock the API dependency.
 I use [pytest](https://docs.pytest.org/en/stable/) for testing and [pytest-mock](https://pytest-mock.readthedocs.io/en/latest/index.html) for mocking.
-I prefer `mocker`'s fixture syntax over the built in `unittest.mock` package, although the underlying concept is the same.
+I prefer `mocker`'s fixture syntax over the built in `unittest.mock`, although the underlying concept is the same.
 If you're following along you can `pip install pytest pytest-mock` inside your virtual environment, create a `test.py` file in the same directory as `get_github_user.py`, and paste the below code.

 ```python
 import pytest